 You can receive in depth advocacy, resources, skill sharing and other assistance to help you meet your trans related legal needs

 You can receive trans specific court coaching to help you prepare for your trans related court hearings

-TARP has example county specific court forms with instructions for the necessary forms for trans related legal needs and will help you prepare the forms.
-CLICK HERE to be taken to the court document resource page.
+TARP has example county specific court forms with instructions for how to get name and gender change court orders (including those that require an out of state birth certificate update).
+CLICK HERE to be taken to the court document bank page.

 TARP trains court staff and legal professionals across WA to be better informed and more trans sensitive legal service providers